“There is no such thing as a Docker container!”

 uid=0(root) gid=0(root) groups=0(root)

 That’s interesting and to be expected.
-Let’s now create that a process with an unshared user
+Let’s now create a process with an unshared user

 $ unshare --user bash